Staff meetings may be a dreaded corporate norm, but these gatherings have the potential to improve your company’s productivity

 Now, you’re the chief executive officer of a business.
 You’re the one who decides when to have a staff meeting.
 But based on your past experience, you have decided to avoid staff meetings like the plague.

 But by avoiding these meetings you are actually doing more harm to the business than good.
-Smart business leaders realize that staff meetings can, among other things, boost morale, make employees more committed to their work by helping them understand the company’s objectives, improve the working relationship between various departments and employees, and generate ideas that can transform the direction of the company.
+Smart business leaders realize that staff meetings can, among other things, boost morale, and help them understand how to motivate frontline employees, making them more committed to their work because they understand the company’s objectives.
+With this outlook, staff meetings can actually improve the working relationship between various departments and employees, and generate ideas that can transform the direction of the company.

 In short, staff meetings should be viewed as a time investment that could reap tremendous dividends rather than a time expenditure.
 These five tips will maximize the chances that your company’s staff meetings will pay off in improved employee productivity.